 Whether it was a one-time event or chronic episodes of abuse, you have the right to hold those parties accountable for their egregious acts.

 You can prove your allegations legitimacy by:

 We are at a critical time in our country where senior citizens rely heavily on long-term care.
-Loved ones must be proactive, not only when picking a nursing home, but when examining that nursing home after their family member begins their stay.
-Knowing the signs of abuse or neglect is critical to your case as it can help out with proving your case through evidence and even through testimonies.
-Some indicators your loved one is the victim of abuse or neglect include:
+Loved ones must be proactive throughout their loved one’s stay.
+Knowing the signs of abuse or neglect is critical.
+Some indicators your loved one may be the victim of abuse or neglect include:

-If the nursing home participates in Medicare or Medicaid programs, you can receive your loved one’s nursing home records.
-Review those records and look for inconsistencies, including unnecessary treatments, use of medications, or a lack of explanation for injuries.
+Depending on the law of your state and your relationship to the resident, you may be entitled to a copy of your loved one’s nursing home records allowing you to look for inconsistencies, including unnecessary treatments, use of medications, or a lack of explanation for injuries.

 Medical records could indicate periods of abuse or neglect, including treatments for injuries, hospitalizations for dehydration and malnutrition, medical treatments for bed sores, and other health complications associated with substandard care.
 When these issues have occurred to your loved one, it is best to always listen to them and give them the care that they need.
 They may also need some time to heal from these traumas.

 Photographs are powerful pieces of evidence.
 These can include pictures of the resident’s living situation – such as soiled bedding or unsafe premises.
 Pictures of injuries or the condition you found your loved one can also prove your claims.

 Local ombudsman programs will have a detailed record of any complaints filed against the nursing home and their outcome.
 Frequent allegations of abuse or neglect may help prove a history of substandard care at that facility.